adgsm/filecoin-green-apis/reference/list-of-apis/energy-consumption-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="query" name="code_name" required="true" %}
-Code name of the data model.
+Code name of the data model, see 'Available data models' above.

 \